 Most of the animals in the Australian section are marsupials, such as the red kangaroo.
-Also on display is a spiny anteater and a duckbilled platypus.
+Also on display is a spiny anteater and a duck billed platypus.
 Perhaps the most important animal in the gallery is displayed in this section – the Tasmanian wolf, also known as a thylacine.
-This is a very rare specimen, as there are fewer than 12 in the country.
-It is thought that the Tasmanian wolf is extinct as there have been no confirmed sightings for about 60 years.
+This is a very rare specimen, as there are fewer than twelve in the country.
+It is thought that the Tasmanian wolf is extinct as there have been no confirmed sightings for about sixty years.

-Europe is the last continent shown in the Gallery.
-On display is a great bustard, which became extinct in England in the early 19th century (but has since been successfully re-introduced into Wiltshire in the last couple of years).
+On display in the European case is a great bustard, which became extinct in England in the early 19th century (but has since been successfully re-introduced into Wiltshire recently).
 Other animals on display in this section include the otter, badger, waxwing and spoonbill.

 Download the full mammal catalogue here.

 Download the full amphibian and reptile catalogue here.